Steve Scully

 Steven L. Scully (born September 17, 1960) is an Emmy Award winning American broadcast journalist.
-He is the host of "The Briefing with Steve Scully" on SiriusXM POTUS 124 and contributor to Hill.com & Senior Vice President at the Bipartisan Policy Center.
+He is the host of "The Briefing with Steve Scully" on SiriusXM POTUS 124, contributor to TheHill.com, and senior vice president, communications at the Bipartisan Policy Center.
 In July 2024, he was named a Senior Fellow at the University of Southern California (USC) Annenberg School for Communication and Journalism - Center on Communications Leadership and Policy.
 In January 2025 he also joined the Former Members of Congress as a Senior Fellow, working to bridge the political divide in Washington within Congress.
 He is the former C-SPAN Political Editor, as well as former host and producer for its morning call-in show Washington Journal, "Washington Today" on C-SPAN Radio and The Weekly, C-SPAN's podcast.

 Scully served on the board of the White House Correspondents Association for nine years, including as president from 2006 to 2007.